One of the largest urban parks in the country, Harlow Town Park covers over 160 acres of beautiful green space.

 There are currently two toilet facilities available in the Park:

 - Toilets adjacent to the Walled Garden (No 3 on map), include a disabled toilet.

 - Changing Places toilet next to Pets Corner entrance.
 To use this complete a Changing Places Key Application Request Form (pdf)

 There are opportunities available for people who want to volunteer at the Town Park.
 Town Park volunteer leaflet (pdf)

 - Town Park volunteers

-Come and join the volunteers helping out with gardening and horticultural work at the Town Park.
+Come and join the volunteers helping out with gardening work at the Town Park.
 No previous experience is necessary – just an interest in working outdoors and plenty of enthusiasm is required.
-Tools, equipment and training are provided and in some cases travel expenses can be paid for.
+Tools, equipment and training are provided and in some cases, travel expenses can be paid for.
 Town Park volunteer events are listed on the events calendar

 - Town Park Users Group